Mpolan16/MCJJ/README.md

-# TITLE
+# Story Fumble

 ## Description

-TITLE is a web app where the user can create funny stories.
+Story Fumble is a web app where the user can blindly enter words into blank spaces creating a funny story.
 The user first chooses their language and category and then fills in words for the missing parts of speech in the story.
-After that, the user gets to choose a funny voice that reads the genarated story outloud.
+After that, the user gets to choose a funny voice that reads the generated story out loud.

 ## Table of Contents